Find A CSER: On-Campus

 Description

-The UAS outreach CSER is designed to incorporate principles learned in the UAS program with education outreach.
-Students involved in this CSER will be working with local schools to mentor and teach students about the principles of Unmanned Systems.
-Students will be expected to attend weekly or biweekly sessions with the specific schools and student groups to complete their hours for the semester.
+The UAS outreach CSER is designed to incorporate principles learned in the UAS program with education and service outreach.
+Students involved in this CSER will be working with local schools, departments, and organizations to mentor and serve the organization putting on the event utilizing Unmanned Systems.
+Students will be expected to attend scheduled events for the entirety of the event to complete their hours for the semester.

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.